3mor-io/3mor/website/_posts/2025-07-14-how-to-get-started-with-copilot.md

 tags: ai copilot tooling tutorial vscode
 ---

-# How to get started with GitHub Copilot: Tips for experienced coders

 For years I’ve been writing everything from bash scripts to code fixes using my go-to editor: vi / vim.
 But I also find that an IDE like VSCode is great when I need to see the whole picture.
 Routine tasks don’t need extra help — but AI tools like GitHub Copilot and Gemini help me when I’m working in a new language or need a quick scaffold to build on.
 If you’re trying to figure out how to make use of AI in your everyday programming work, here’s where to start.

 ## What it’s good for